 The Chinese year begins on 19 February 2015.
 This year its the year of the sheep, it can also refer to the year of the goat or ram.
 The Chinese word yáng applies to both goats and sheep, with shānyáng specifically goats and miányáng sheep.
 In English, the sign may be called either.
 The interpretation of sheep or goat depends on culture.
 In Vietnamese, the sign is mui, which is unambiguously goat.
 In Japan, on the other hand, the sign is hitsuji,sheep; while in Korea and Mongolia the sign is also sheep or ram).

-To help you celebrate, here are 8 fun facts about this holiday (from Wikipedia):
+To help you celebrate, here are some fun facts about this holiday (collected from around the web):

 - The traditional Chinese New Year celebration lasts 15 days.
 This makes it the longest and most important festival for Chinese all over the world.
 A public holiday in countries such as China, Hong Kong, Indonesia, Philippines, Taiwan, Macau, Malaysia, Singapore and Thailand.
 Also it is celebrated in Chinatowns all over the world.